 The most important thing is that your discs have leds (or glow) on them.
 Unilluminated discs are very hard to find in the dark.
-Led discs, on the other hand, stand out even better than colorful discs in the summer in broad daylight.
+Led discs, on the other hand, stand out in the dark even better than colorful discs in broad daylight.

 The best tape for the job is 50mm all-weather tape by Sokeva, which is available in for example Puuilo.
 It's thick and durable, it sticks and re-sticks well, and also comes off cleanly.
 You should be able to go through the whole winter season without replacing the tape, as long as you develop a habit of rubbing the tape against the disc every now and then; perhaps before every throw.